nichbar/Ulmaridae/README.md

 2. Open the app on your Android device
 3. Tap "Configure" to set up your Nezha server details:

     - **Server URL**: Your Nezha server URL (e.g., `your-server.com:443`)
     - **Agent Secret**: The secret key for your agent (found in Nezha dashboard)
     - **UUID**: Unique identifier for the agent (optional, can be auto-generated)

+    ⚠️ **Important**: If you plan to enable WebSSH for this agent, please read the [Security Warning](#️-security-warning-webssh-feature) first.

 4. Grant the necessary permissions when prompted:

     - Root access (if available)
     - Foreground service permission
     - Battery optimization exemption

 5. Toggle the "Enable Nezha Agent" switch to start the agent

-## Usage

-### Starting the Agent

-1. Open the app
-2. Configure the server settings if not already done
-3. Toggle the "Enable Nezha Agent" switch
-4. The agent will start running in the background

-### Stopping the Agent

-1. Open the app
-2. Toggle off the "Enable Nezha Agent" switch

-Or use the notification:

-1. Pull down the notification panel
-2. Tap "Stop" on the Nezha Agent notification
+## ⚠️ Security Warning: WebSSH Feature

+**IMPORTANT:** If you enable the WebSSH feature in your Nezha dashboard for this agent, please be aware of the following security risks:

+-   **Direct Device Access**: WebSSH provides terminal access to your Android device
+-   **Privilege Escalation**: On rooted devices, WebSSH may have elevated system access
+-   **Network Exposure**: WebSSH opens a remote shell accessible through your Nezha server
+-   **Data Security**: Sensitive device data and files may be accessible through the shell

+**Recommendations:**

+-   Only enable WebSSH if you absolutely need remote terminal access
+-   Ensure your Nezha server is properly secured with strong authentication
+-   Use WebSSH only on trusted networks
+-   Regularly monitor WebSSH access logs
+-   Consider disabling WebSSH when not actively needed

 ## Architecture